 - Because they sense air movements directly rather than via mechanical parts (which cannot avoid responding with at least some lag), ultrasonic anemometers are able to be significantly more responsive and sensitive to wind gusts;

 - A low start-up speed of 1mph (the actual DZP start-up speed is lower still at 0.3mph but VP2 stations have a minimum resolution of 1mph)

 - Absence of a dead zone for direction around the 360° point;

 - For locations where visual appearance or intrusion is important, the DZP unit will always win out over a traditional anemometer.
 It is relatively unobtrusive and has a simple modernistic shape, which is also less likely to attract unwelcome attention;

-All DZP anemometers benefit from individual wind-tunnel testing prior to despatch from the factory and are supplied with a two-year RTB warranty.
+All DZP anemometers benefit from individual wind-tunnel testing prior to despatch from the factory and are supplied with a one-year RTB warranty.
 (An individual calibration certificate is available at extra cost.)

 The DZP unit has excellent linearity over its wind speed measurement range of 1 – 40 m/s (approx 1 – 90 mph).
 Note though that this type of anemometer may be less suitable for locations with very cold winter (temperatures regularly below eg -20°C).

 The DZP anemometer consists of two parts – the sensor head itself (see image above and which has an overall height of about 120mm or 5″) and then a short (300mm) and slim (16mm) primary mounting pole (not shown).
 The recess on the bottom of the sensor head fits on to the primary pole, which can then be attached to a larger main mounting pole to locate the anemometer at the preferred measurement height.
 Mounting the DZP unit is described in detail in the DZP instruction manual to ensure that the unit is accurately aligned north-south as a direction reference.